aditisinghh17/aditisinghh17/README.md

 - **Tools & Platforms:** Jupyter, VS Code, Streamlit, Gradio, FAISS, Milvus, PostgreSQL
 - **AI/ML Techniques:** Deep Learning, Semantic Matching, Text Classification, NLP, Embeddings, LSTM

-## Projects
-- **[AI Chatbot for Network Data](#):** A chatbot that provides answers based on network data using FAISS vectors and embedding techniques for fast retrieval.
-- **[Crime Classification System](#):** A custom multilingual BERT model to classify crime descriptions into fraud categories with semantic matching and LSTM reranking.

-## Achievements
-- 🏆 **IndiaAI CyberGuard Hackathon**: Led a team to build a fraud classification system with a custom mBERT model.
-- 🌍 Enthusiastic about working on **real-world AI applications** and **collaborative learning**.

 <h3 align="left">Connect with me:</h3>
 <p align="left">